Google Workspace

 #DateModified | GoogleDrive/DateModified | Date | The date the file was last modified. |

-#Title | Google/Title | Long Text | The file name as assigned by the user.
+#Title | GoogleDrive/Title | Long Text | The file name as assigned by the user.
 Because some operating systems cannot expand zip files with extremely long file names, Vault truncates the file name at 128 characters during export.
 The value shown by the #Title tag isn't truncated. |

 DocumentType | GoogleDrive/DocumentType | Long Text | The file type for Google files.
-Possible values are:
+Possible values are: - DOCUMENT—a document created in Google Docs.

 |